 Attracting Deer With Corn

 There are many ways to encourage deer to visit your property or garden more often.
-Certain scents, plants or foods can be very effective, but the easiest way is through corn.
+Certain scents, plants or foods can be very effective, but the most inexpensive way to attract deer is through corn.
 You can place corn piles in areas already frequented by deer and be sure that they will find it.
 Once the deer get familiar with these corn piles, you can start to slowly move them to more unfamiliar areas, such as your back yard.
 Your deer will start to visit these places more often, in search of their next meal.
 A downside to this technique is the fact that you’ll have plenty of thieves such as squirrels and other animals stealing your corn over time.
 Now let’s take it up a notch and see how to attract deer to your feeder.

 How to Attract Deer to Your Feeder